-• Event filtering - The Notification Service includes a structured event type and a powerful constraint language.
-The constraint language can be used to filter both structured events and events of type any.
+- Event filtering The Notification Service includes a structured event type and a powerful constraint language.
+The constraint language can be used to filter both structured events and events of type any. - Wide selection of Quality of Service properties This enables the Notification Service to be configured and fine-tuned to support many different application requirements.
+The QoS properties include coverage for reliability, queue management and event management.

-- Wide selection of Quality of Service properties This enables the Notification Service to be configured and fine-tuned to support many different application requirements.
-The QoS properties include coverage for reliability, queue management and event management. - Sharing of subscription and offered event types Suppliers and consumers can obtain run-time information about events that are currently required or offered by an event channel.
-This can be used to reduce both the number of events and the overhead of event filtering. - Event Type Repository The Notification Service provides an Event Type Repository that contains information about the event types used in the distributed system.
+Event Type Repository - The Notification Service provides an Event Type Repository that contains information about the event types used in the distributed system.